kary2003/18-Proof-of-Authority/README.md

 This wallet allows communicating with custom networks, which we will configure later.

-# Setting up and running a private network using `geth`
+## intial setup
+### Step 1:
+* Create a Proof of Authority Directory in your Fintech Folder

+### Step 2:
+* Download the pre-configured nodes

-We will be using the Proof of Authority consesus Algorithm.
+We will be using the Clique (Proof of Authority) consesus Algorithm.

  * Network configuration: '5 second' block times.
  * Network chain ID: 333